tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_1.md

-Bala’s said that his family home was in a nearby village, and if I was serious about this, we could both go there and experience all I needed for my “spiritual” journey.
+Bala said that his family home was in a nearby village, and if I was serious about this, we could both go there and experience all I needed for my “spiritual” journey.
 At that moment, I knew we would get along just fine; he was like me and liked turning work into vacations, and I couldn’t say no. So two days later, and after much travelling, I ended up in the village of Vedal.
 Now, to keep it brief, I will skip the part about my stay in the town, but I thought I took the village life pretty well.
 I had a decent routine of waking up, exercising, visiting the temple and then spending the day locked up in my room, trying to contact anyone who could get me more information about the island.
 My first and biggest hurdle was keeping my conscience clean.